 Brandon does not have a heavy weekday programme, but rather seeks to support people in being distinctively Christian in their everyday lives: and indeed a number of people within the church are involved with various community groups and charities, both Christian and secular.
 Having said this, there is some weekday activity: a prayer group meets on Tuesday evenings, and a monthly Young Adults group meets for food, fun and faith discussions.
 Various people also meet for a coffee morning once a month for pastoral support, encouragement and prayer, in a church member’s home.

-The church’s youth work which is called “Mayhem” continues to develop, with up to 18 young people engaging in the varied programme of social, sport-related and spiritually-focussed events.
-The church does not have a paid youth worker but has four committed volunteers who plan the programme together and are well supported by the rest of the church.
-The highlight of Mayhem’s year was their trip to Devon in late July, during which they went body-boarding in the sea, played football against a local village team and helped to lead the service in the grounds of Castle Hill, a stately home in north Devon.
-Kyle Henderson-Begg, a youth worker from Youth With A Mission helped the young people to reflect on how God can help them overcome the obstacles in their lives.
+The church’s youth work which is called “Mayhem” continues to develop, with up to 18 young people engaging in the varied programme of social, sport-related and spiritually- focussed events.
+The church does not have a paid youth worker but has a group of committed volunteers who plan the programme together and are well supported by the rest of the church.

 As well as our customary annual programme, the church enjoyed a number of special events during the year.
-One of the highlights of the year was the Church Weekend Away in mid-June, which happened to be one of the wettest weekends of the summer!
-Despite this, over 50 people from the church enjoyed an excellent three days of good food, fun and fellowship at a new venue, the Dalesdown Centre in East Sussex.
-Revd Kumar Rajagopalan, (the Regional Minister for Racial Justice at the London Baptist Association) helped those present to think through what it means to be a truly multicultural church.
-This year, the church outing in July visited Hastings, and once again a large coach-load made the trip and enjoyed the day, despite the coach being heavily delayed on the way home.
-Christmas this year was celebrated with a Social Evening, another memorable All-Age Carol service and an evening Carols by Candlelight service.
+One of the highlights of the year was the Community Fun Day in late May, which was billed as a Community Oh-lympics (quite different to the international sporting event which is brand-protected) We had various races and competitions during the event, with a medal ceremony at the end of the afternoon.
+We also had a bouncy castle, face-painting, BBQ’d food and a number of stalls.
+The event was blessed with wonderful weather (a miracle in itself this year!) and hundreds of local people came to enjoy a fun afternoon.
+Once again, a large coach-load went on our Church Outing to Hastings in early July and despite rather inclement weather, the day was enjoyed by many.
+Christmas this year was celebrated with a “Winter Sunshine” social evening, another memorable All-Age Carol service and an evening Carols by Candlelight service.
 The year was concluded with over 30 children and parents enjoying a ten-pin bowling afternoon.
 During the year we also celebrated the dedication of three babies of families within the church.
-So, for these and many other reasons, 2011 has been another noteworthy year in the life of this church.
+So, for these and many other reasons, 2012 has been another noteworthy year in the life of this church.

-This has been a challenging year financially, as the two long-term users of our building have had to cease their occupancy during this year, due to their own financial constraints.
-This has also meant that the building is not being used as a local community resource in the way that the church would like, an issue which church leaders are seeking to address.
-Notwithstanding all of this, we give praise to God for all that has been achieved during this year, and commit ourselves to cooperating with him in the future to see more good things happen in our church, our local community and within society more broadly.
+Similarly to last year, 2012 has been a challenging year financially, and we continue to look for ways to use our building creatively as a local community resource.
+However, despite the challenges, we thank God for all that has been achieved during this year, and intend to continue working with him in the future to see more good things happen in our church, our local community and within society more broadly.